dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 <details>
 <summary><b>Hint</b>: Setting up a neural network in PyTorch</summary>
-There are a few different ways that we can write code to set up a neural network in PyTorch.
+<div style="margin-left: 10px; border-radius: 4px; background: #ddfff0; border: 1px solid black;">There are a few different ways that we can write code to set up a neural network in PyTorch.

 If your model has the traditional structure of stacked layers, then the most concise way to declare the model is to use `nn.Sequential`:
 ```